BAYKO in AUSTRALIA

 Australian MECANO general products price list, 1965

-This document yet again takes the form of a single sheet, folded, to create a simple, 4-page booklet.
+This document [left] yet again takes the form of a single sheet, folded, to create a simple, 4-page booklet.

 This a relatively standard format for MECCANO general products price lists, which were used throughout the world and for several years.